A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Equilibrium analysis

-the set of player types that are active in the market at time $t \in [0,T]$.
+the set of player types that are active on the market at time $t \in [0,T]$.
 The following representation of the mapping $F$ will allow us to characterize equilibrium trading rates in terms of integral equations.

 \begin{lemma} For any $\mu\in L^{1}([0,T])$ it holds for all $t \in [0,T]$ that